 Demonstration and attraction of other investors to the sector

-Commercially viable and replicable lending model that supports greener enterprise.
-Philanthropic support for non-recoverable investments in capacity and market development.
-As the program expands, initial beneficiaries move on to become regular clients of the financial industry.
+Commercially viable and replicable lending model that supports triple bottom line enterprises.
+Philanthropic subsidy for non-recoverable investments in financial advisory, mobile technology, gender equity, and market development.
+As the program expands, initial beneficiaries graduate to become clients of the broader financial industry.

 William Foote was an investment banker during the Latin American growth years of the early 1990s.
 During the financial crisis that followed Mexico’s peso devaluation of 1994, he spent two years documenting what was happening to people and the environment, realizing that there was a whole sector of the farm economy – producers too big to be helped by microcredit, but too small to be commercially bankable – that could adopt more sustainable practices or launch sustainable enterprises if they could get training, credit, and support to access markets.
 He developed the program that became Root Capital to identify locations and producers with potential for conversion to environmentally sustainable enterprises, and to unleash the aggregate power of groups of smallholder farmers.
 The lending model combines loans with investments in the groups’ capacities, including financial training, strengthening of market connections, and mitigation of economic and environmental risks.
 By demonstrating that this segment of the agricultural economy can be bankable, Root Capital opened the door to investments by large commercial and public actors.
 By linking investments to markets for sustainably produced goods and services, the model achieves impact not only in improved livelihood, but in stewardship of natural resources upon which the producers ultimately depend.